eugenium/MMD/README.md

 # MMD
 Code for computing the MMD and Relative MMD test.
 Please refer to http://arxiv.org/pdf/1511.04581.pdf

 An example is provided which trains two varational auto-encoders and then compares their samples to a holdout set using MMD.

+The Relative MMD computations need to be exact to assure their validity.
+Thus matrix operations can be costly.
+Please make sure you have a properly configured numpy installation (linked to optimized blas libraries like openblas).

+For a matlab version of the Relative MMD test please see https://github.com/wbounliphone/relative_similarity_test